BluuChipp/-Analyze-network-layer-communication/README.md

-# -Analyze network layer communication
+# Networks and Network Security

-# Project Objective
+# Analyze network layer communication
 - analyze DNS and ICMP traffic in transit using data from a network protocol analyzer tool. identify network protocol utilized in assessment of an cybersecurity incident.

 # Tools